The Year of the Red Monkey: Energy, Liveliness and Success.

 this year falls on February 7th to 10th.

 Each lunar new year has an associated animal, as well as a related element like fire (red), water (black), earth (yellow), metal (white) and wood (blue), all which rotate over a 60 year cycle.
 Hence, Red (Fire) Monkey, Black (Water) Snake, White (Metal) Dragon, etc.

 It’s a great time to re-connect with Korean teams and friends.

 For your Korean colleagues (in Korea), you can wish them “Happy Lunar New Year” by phone, text, or email, late afternoon on Thursday February 4th (so, Friday AM in Korea, which is their last day in office prior to Holiday).

-For Koreans working in the U.S. or globally you can wish then Happy Lunar New Years on Friday January 20 (pm) or Monday January 23.
+For expat Koreans working outside Korea/ globally, or in your local operations, you can wish then Happy Lunar New Year on Sunday February 7, or Monday February 8.